eyedeekay/iget/README.md

 over i2p.
 It works via the SAM API which means it has some advantages and some disadvantages, as follows:

-Wherever possiblem, short arguments will mirror their curl equivalents.
+Wherever possible, short arguments will mirror their curl equivalents.
+However, I'm not trying to implement every single curl option, and if there are arguments that are labeled differently between curl and eepget, eepget options will be used instead.
+I haven't decided if I want it to be able to spider eepsites on it's own, but I'm leaning toward no. That's what lynx and grep are for.

 ### Advantages:
 These advantages motivated development.
 More may emerge as it continues.